 Persecutions in 1914

 During 1914, the forced deportation of Greek communities in Eastern Thrace began in earnest.
 Entire villages and towns were uprooted, often with brutal force.
 On the 6th of April 1914, 200 Greek families from Binkılıç (Gr: Strantza) were deported.
 After being beaten, stripped of their valuables and having large sums of money extorted from them, Turkish corporals and gendarmes with swords drawn, ordered them to leave.
-Aspasia Constantinides was an eye-witness to the deportation and recounted:
+Aspasia Constantinides lived through the deportation and she recounted:

 After a two hour march, we reached a deep and narrow ravine where we found Corporal Ismail with a number of immigrants, apparently waiting for us.
 As soon as he saw us, he ordered our drivers to stop, and dragging the women out of the carts beat them savagely.
 They snatched the earrings the women wore and in so doing cut their ears; they forced them to undress in order to get at the necklaces they wore, and often tore them off their necks with such violence that in one instance a woman's throat was cut, causing the blood to flow in torrents.6